PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 17:06:14
+Last updated: 2024-04-02 17:07:56
-Random Quote: People are so constituted that everybody would rather undertake what they see others do, whether they have an aptitude for it or not. - Johann Wolfgang von Goethe
+Random Quote: Kindness is the golden chain by which society is bound together. - Johann Wolfgang von Goethe